Synthefy/MultiTS-Eval/README.md

   - `NMAE`: Normalized Mean Absolute Error

 **Notes:**
-- The submission files are automatically generated by the `save_submission()` function (called by run_multieval.py)
+- The submission files are automatically generated by the `save_submission()` function (called by run_museval.py)
 - Files are saved as `{model_name}_submission.json` in the `submissions/` directory
-- Example files are provided in `src/examples/eval_multieval` and `src/examples/run_multieval`
+- Example files are provided in `src/examples/eval_museval` and `src/examples/run_museval`

 ## Internal Overview

-The `multits-eval` iterator provides iteration and evaluation utilities for the **MultiTS-Eval multivariate timeseries evaluation dataset**.
+The `museval` iterator provides iteration and evaluation utilities for the **MUSEval multivariate timeseries evaluation dataset**.
 Users download the dataset from Hugging Face as a `.tar.gz`, extract it, and then interact with it via this package.

 ### Data Structure
 - **Benchmark** → container of multiple categories